HendrikW/code-along-npm/STYLING1.md

 </div>
 ```

-Give IDs to the `div`s in the functionality-section:
+Give IDs and classes to the `div`s in the functionality-section:
 ```html
 <div id="functionality-container">
     <div class="functionality-box">